Fanfic / Dark Studios Kids Next Door

 - Expy: Johnny the Teen Ninja is one to the Dragon Ball Z Abridged version of Krillin.

 - Film Fic: DREAMS, which is basically Inception with KND characters... and a few not-KND characters.
+In fact, the second part of the fic was given a revised version that removes a lot of the Inception ties.

 - Large Ham: Numbuh 692.